MuhamedGad/AI-Tasks/README.md

 # AI-Tasks
-the tasks for the AI  first term
+These are the tasks of the AI course in the 4th year in College